Kathleen Teahan

-Kathleen M. Teahan (born June 11, 1947) is an American teacher and politician.
-She represented the 7th Plymouth District in the Massachusetts House of Representatives from 1997–2007.
+Kathleen M. Teahan (born June 11, 1947) is an American politician.
+She represented the 7th Plymouth District in the Massachusetts House of Representatives from 1997 to 2007.
 She resides in Whitman.

 Biography

 Kathleen M. Teahan was married and had four children.
 She taught school at the Gordon W. Mitchell Middle School in East Bridgewater and then at Whitman-Hanson Regional High School.

 Achievements

 During her tenure in office, Teahan was named Legislator of the Month by the Massachusetts Medical Society.
 Teahan was a member of the Joint Committee on Health Care, and the Joint Committee on State Administration, since her first term.
 She served on the Committee to Study Adoption, the Committee to Study End-of-Life Issues, the Special Commission on Oral Health, and the Special Commission on Complementary and Alternative Medicine.

 She has been a member of the Girl Scout Council of Southeastern Massachusetts Board of Directors and the Whitman-Hanson Citizen Scholarship Foundation.

 She has served as the Massachusetts Team Leader for the National Foundation for Women Legislators' partnership with the United States Department of Veterans Affairs to bring national awareness of the Veterans History Project of the Library of Congress American Folklife Center.